Oswaldo Aranha: Attitude toward Jews during WWII

 Albert Einstein asked Oswaldo Aranha for help in obtaining a visa for his friend who was a German Jew, Helene Fabian-Katz.
-Einstein had previously appealed to the US government for help, but the it denied Fabian-Katz a visa.
+Einstein had previously appealed to the U.S. government for help, but it denied Fabian-Katz a visa.
 Fabian-Katz was granted a visa to Brazil and joined her brother, who already lived in São Paulo.

+Partition of Palestine vote (1947)

+Aranha supported and heavily lobbied for the partition of Palestine toward the creation of the State of Israel.
+Streets in Israeli cities such as Beer-Sheva and Ramat Gan, and a square in Jerusalem are named after Aranha.